 - Nominees are evaluated and recommended by a committee convened and chaired by the provost and consisting of University Distinguished Professors.
 By March 1, the provost carries the committee recommendations for the potential new UDP to the president who makes the final selection.
 Each year the president, in advance of candidate consideration, will inform the committee how many potential UDPs may be recommended.

-- If a new University Distinguished Professor is selected, the selection will be announced at the fall State of the University address.
+- If a new University Distinguished Professor is selected, it will be announced at the fall State of the University address.

 Academic Record: Each nomination will be evaluated on the candidate’s academic record, which must be outstanding, with a sustained record of contribution/achievement in research/creative activity, instruction and service; a record which does not demonstrate outstanding performance appropriately balanced in all three areas and a significant impact beyond their own individual program will not be eligible for further consideration.